Chuck Versus the Fake Name: Plot summary

 Chuck inadvertently reveals his feelings for Sarah to Matty and Scotty, and takes advantage of their sympathies as an opportunity to "confront" his rival face-to-face, and warn Shaw that he is the Ring's target.
 Chuck punches Shaw and the two get into a fight to play up to the mobsters.
 Meanwhile, Gruber escapes custody and tracks Chuck's whereabouts.
-He kills both goons, who remained behind to "cover" him from their apartment, then makes his way across to deal with the team.
-He quickly disables Chuck, Sarah, and Shaw and, realizing that Chuck and Shaw both have feelings for her, takes Sarah hostage.
-Before he can kill her, Casey, who has also tracked Chuck's location, kills him with the sniper rifle.
+He disables Chuck, Sarah, and Shaw and, realizing that Chuck and Shaw both have feelings for her, takes Sarah hostage.
+Before he can kill her, Casey kills him with the sniper rifle.